Finfra/hadoop2_cluster_install_for_centos/README.md

 # hadoop2_cluster_install_for_centos - Introduction

-This is hadoop2 cluster installer for centos.
+This is hadoop2 cluster installer for centos6 or centos7.

 # Version

-v1.0.2
+v1.0.3

 # Intall hadoop2.7.1 with hadoop2_cluster_install_for_centos.
 ##step0.